Pinus resinosa: Phylogeny

 Red pine boughs, showing yellowing and abscission of older foliage in the autumn.

 Tree roots anchor the structure and provide water and nutrients.
 The ground has eroded away around the roots of this young red pine tree.

 Distribution and habitat

-It occurs from Newfoundland west to Manitoba, and south to Pennsylvania, with several smaller, disjunct populations occurring in the Appalachian Mountains in Virginia and West Virginia, as well as a few small pockets in extreme northern New Jersey and northern Illinois.It can be found in a variety of habitats.
+It occurs from Newfoundland west to Manitoba, and south to Pennsylvania, with several smaller, disjunct populations occurring in the Appalachian Mountains in Virginia and West Virginia, as well as a few small pockets in extreme northern New Jersey and northern Illinois.
+It can be found in a variety of habitats, predominantly in cool-temperate, hemiboreal and southern-mid boreal forests, with sparse populations found further north and south.

 Ecology

-It is intolerant of shade, but does well in windy sites; it grows best in well-drained soil.
+It is extremely intolerant of shade, but does well in windy sites; it grows best in well-drained soil.
 It is a long-lived tree, reaching a maximum age of about 500 years.

+It produces extremely large quantities of turpentine-rich resin to heal injuries and ward off/kill pests, with its scientific epithet resinosa (meaning "resinous" or "full of resin" in Latin) reflecting such quality.

+As a pioneer tree, red pines use their partially fire-resistant bark to survive small-to-medium forest fires.
+These fires clear out leaf litter and competing trees/saplings, allowing the pine's offspring to grow with more sun access.

 Uses

-The wood is commercially valuable in forestry for timber and paper pulp, and the tree is also used for landscaping.The wood is light, hard, and very close grained.
+The wood is commercially valuable in forestry for timber and paper pulp, and the tree is also used for landscaping.
+The wood is light, hard, and very close grained.
 It is not durable in contact with soil without chemical treatment.
 It is used in construction for piling, masts, spars, boxes, and crates.

+The resin from the tree is often refined into rosin and turpentine.
+The rosin is used in a variety of cosmetics, crafts (such as candles) and as a natural, waterproof sealant/finish.
+Turpentine is used as a strong solvent, paint thinner and varnish, but it is extremely volatile and can cause fires/poisioning when mishandled.
+In its raw form, red pine resin can also be used as a fire starter and natural bandage due to its flammability and antiseptic properties respectively.